 Sam Snead was born in Ashwood, Virginia in 1912.
 Nicknamed “Slammin’ Sammy” because of his strong, lengthy drives, he was admired by many for his smooth swing.
 He and his trademark straw hat have graced several covers of Sports Illustrated and Time magazine.

 The top golf player in the world for nearly four decades, Sam won a record 82 PGA Tour events and 70 others worldwide.
 His wins include three Masters, three PGA championships and one British Open.
 Sam is a member of the World Golf Hall of Fame.

-Playing golf on The Snead Course is an exclusive benefit to members of The Greenbrier Sporting Club, Greenbrier’s luxury residential community offering real estate in West Virginia.
+Playing golf on The Snead Course is an exclusive benefit to members of The Greenbrier Sporting Club.
 Designed by Tom Fazio, this par 71 course opened in 2004.
 It features five sets of tees and a practice range that allows up to 30 golfers at a time.
-The course has target greens, simulated holes and a short game section with a fairway, green and bunker shots.
+The course has target greens, simulated holes and a short game section with a fairway, green, and bunker shots.